Home

 OS Grid ref:- SW462269

-The town [Cornish language 'Pen Sans' or Holy Headland] was originally a small fishing community established in safer times and through the ages close by the current Battery rocks and St Antony's Gardens.
+The town is known in the Cornish language 'Pen Sans' meaning Holy Headland.
+It was originally a small fishing community established close to the current Battery rocks and St Antony's Gardens.
+The first recorded mention of the name Pensans occured in 1284.

 Penzance was sacked and left in smouldering ruins after a Spanish raid in1595, but rebuilt extending from the original settlement up through the present Chapel Street over the next 200 years, leaving some unusual and interesting private, public and civic buildings.
-The town grew in importance,receiving its Royal Charter from James 1 in 1614.
+The town grew in importance, receiving its Royal Charter from James 1 in 1614.
+During the Civil War, Penzance was sacked by the Parliamentarian forces of Sir Thomas Fairfax apparently for showing kindness to Lord Goring and Lord Hopton's troops during the conflict.

 The seafaring nature of the town dominated its development with wharfs, harbour, pubs, warehouses and shops and the early Georgian character of this part of town is well preserved.
 Further town development came with the railhead being established here in the 1830's when major Victorian influences and prosperity produced some grand Civic buildings, still standing, and the building of the only Promenade in Cornwall.
 There are also fine Art Deco buildings and a restored Lido built close by the original settlement site.

 The main street is the curiously named Market Jew Street, which is said to derive from a corruption of the old Cornish 'Marghas Yow', meaning Thursday Market.
-The street curves up from the quay to the domed granite Market House with its imposing Ionic colonnade, which now serves as a bank, below it stands a statue of Sir Humphry Davy.
+The street curves up from the quay to the domed granite Market House with its imposing Ionic colonnade, completed in 1838, it was originally built to house a market in the western half of the building and the guildhall in the east.
+It was the civic centre of Penzance until the construction of St. Johns Hall.
+The building now serves as a bank, below it stands a statue of Sir Humphry Davy (pictured right).

 Elegant Georgian and Regency buildings line Chapel Street, some are built of brick which is faced with granite, a feature that is most unusual in Cornwall.
 The Union Hotel was where the first news of Nelson's death at Trafalgar was announced from the Minstrel's Gallery in the dining room.
-Number 25 Chapel Street was the home of Maria Branwell, who married a Yorkshire vicar and became the mother of the famous novelists Charlotte, Anne and Emily Bronte.
+Number 25 Chapel Street was the home of Maria Branwell and her sister, Maria married a Yorkshire vicar and became the mother of the famous novelists Charlotte, Anne and Emily Bronte.
 The house is not open to the public.

 Places of Interest

-*Trengwainton Gardens unique gardens owned by the National Trust, named for the Cornish 'house of the springs' exotic shrubs and trees, renowned for its rhododendrons, magnolias and camellias.
+Unique gardens owned by the National Trust, named for the Cornish 'house of the springs' exotic shrubs and trees, renowned for its rhododendrons, magnolias and camellias.
 Excellent views.
 Tea room, shop and plant sales.
-Open :- Apr - Sept, Sun - Thurs, 10am - 5.30pm, Feb, Mar & Oct, 10am - 5pm.

 Events in Penzance